Ramprasad-2809/kf-ai-sdk/docs/useAuth.md

-# useAuth
+# Auth SDK API

-Authentication state management with session handling.
+This Auth SDK API provides necessary React-hooks and Components to build the authentication and state management with session handling.

+Here is the example how to use this API:

 ## Imports